Back to forecast

 Most November tropical systems usually form in only one of two spots, the western Atlantic northeast of Cuba and in the southwestern Caribbean near the Central American coast.

 Storms that form in November, whether they develop in the Caribbean or over the western Atlantic, usually track to the northeast toward the open waters of the western and central Atlantic.
 These storms can be troublesome for eastern Cuba, the Bahamas and Bermuda.
-On a rare occasion, storms that form near the Central America coast can track north into the Gulf of Mexico and turn to the northeast toward Florida.
+On a rare occasion, storms that form near the Central America coast can track north into the Gulf of Mexico and turn northeast toward Florida.

 Tropical systems have a better chance of developing and surviving in November in these locations because water temperatures, even in November, have not cooled off below the 80-degree threshold storms need to form and grow.
-Additionally, hurricane-killing shear often remains low or non-existent.
+Additionally, hurricane-killing wind shear often remains low or non-existent.
 In other areas of the tropics and over the Gulf of Mexico, wind shear becomes stronger in the autumn, often tearing apart any waves of thunderstorms that try to organize into a tropical system.

 Famous November Hurricanes